Jerrad-Johnson/react_redux_rtk_nextjs_theme_tutorial/README.md

 And by using a global store, you can set your theme selector anywhere you desire without having to prop drill or clutter your project with another useContext.

-The theme will persist when the user clicks a `<Link>`, but not if they directly navigate to a URL or if they otherwise leave the website.
-If you want it to persist, store the variable in localStorage and call it from there.
+localStorage was used so that the user's theme will persist both when they directly navigate to a URL, and when they refresh the page.
 ## Notes

 Your `globals.css` should operate as your default style; this is where you will set flexbox styles, height, margin, etc.